 Events can be advertised on the calendar on the susu.org homepage.
 This can be done via your groups admin page or alternatively you can email firstname.lastname@example.org.

-Surge Radio has advertising slots running each day, and with many of the shows being broadcast in high footfall areas, such as out on the redbrick, it serves as a great way to verbally inform your audience.
-Visit http://www.surgeradio.co.uk/involve for information about how you can involve your marketing in their schedule.
+Surge Radio has advertising slots running each day, and with many of the shows being broadcast in high footfall areas, such as out on the redbrick, concourse and Winchester School of Art Café, it serves as a great way to verbally inform your audience.
+To explore marketing opportunities with Surge Radio contact email@example.com

 SUSU TV have a wide range of services and technical equipment to use, and can help with producing video content for your student group.
 This can take the form of event highlights, sporting coverage, membership videos etc. for information on how you can work with SUSU TV, contact firstname.lastname@example.org.

 If you are using any SUSU branding in any of your marketing, it is important that you follow our branding guidelines.
-Please speak to our Operations team for more information, or email email@example.com.
+Please email firstname.lastname@example.org for more information.